wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 To learn more about the extensions and how to configure the oneAPI environment, see [Using Visual Studio Code with Intel® oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/using-vs-code-with-intel-oneapi/top.html).

-After learning how to use the extensions for Intel oneAPI Toolkits, return to this readme for instructions on how to build and run a sample.
+After learning how to use the extensions for Intel oneAPI Toolkits, return to this README file for instructions on how to build and run a sample.

 ### On a Linux* System